loshmis/vanguard-docs/installation.md

 ![alt Vanguard Installation - Welcome Screen](assets/img/install_step1.png)

-> **Note!** If you get some `500 Server Error`  when you try to access the script installer, this usually means that your  `storage/` directory is not writable and that Laravel is unable to compile views or start the session.
-Just make that directory, it's subdirectories and `settings.json` file writable by changing their permissions to 777 and you are good to go.
+> **Note!** If you get `500 Server Error`  when you try to access the script installer, this usually means that your  `storage/` directory is not writable and that Laravel is unable to compile views or start the session.
+To fix this, just update the permissions like it is described [above](#file-system-permissions).

+> **Note!** If you are not able to access the website by accessing `yourdomain.com/public`, but you are able to access it via `yourdomain.com/public/index.php`, this means that you probably don't have Apache `mod_rewrite` installed and enabled.
+You can find more info about fixing this issue [here](faq.md).

 ####Step 2 - System Requirements